Dakondylas/Digi-Pet-Evolution/README.md

 How to Play

-Start the Game: Upon starting, you'll be prompted to name your pet.
+Start the Game: Open the Digi-Pet Evolution.java file, you'll be prompted to name your pet.
 Choose a name for your digital companion.

 Interact with Your Pet: Use the buttons at the bottom of the screen to feed, play, sleep, teach, or evolve your pet.